I Santo California: History

 The group was founded by five musicians originating from Campania, Southern Italy.
 Originally called La Nuova Frontiera, the band initially performed in clubs and beach resorts in the Amalfi Coast.
 In 1974, during a concert in Nocera Inferiore, they caught the attention of Elio Palumbo who helped them sign a contract with the Italian label Yep Record in Rome.
-At that point, the band had changed the name to I Santo California.
+At that point, the band changed the name to I Santo California.

 They released their debut single, "Tornerò", at the end of 1974.
-A sentimental love ballad, "Tornerò" was a major hit in Italy and Switzerland where it spent multiple weeks at no. one in 1975.
+A sentimental love ballad, "Tornerò" was a major hit in Italy and Switzerland where it spent several weeks at no. one in 1975.
 In Switzerland, "Tornerò" became the best-selling single of the year.
 It also peaked at number five in Germany and Austria.
 The band's debut album charted within the top twenty in Italy.

 The follow-up single, "Un angelo", peaked at no. two in the Italian charts and no. ten in Switzerland in the spring of 1976.
 The band continued the international success with "Dolce amore mio" which reached no. six in Italy and no. three in Switzerland.
 In 1977, I Santo California took part to the Sanremo Music Festival with the song "Monica", finishing third.
 The song quickly turned into another international hit for the band.
 In 1978, they scored their last top ten hit in Italy with "Manuela, amore!".
 After that, I Santo California's popularity decreased.
 The band continued to record and perform but struggled to maintain the same degree of commercial success.

 Following a break of fourteen years, in 1994 the band released a new album 1994 Per un mondo migliore.